ubirch/telekom-nbiot-hackathon-2017/README.md

 - For everyone: [Develop using Blockly or Javascript](en-pxt-development.md)
 - For experts: [Develop using C++](en-cpp-development.md) / [Code Template README](nbiot-cpp-template/README.md)

-> The subdirectory [typescript](typescript) contains typescript code examples for the different sensors
+> The subdirectory [typescript](typescript) contains some typescript code examples for the different sensors
 > available.
 The code can be pasted into the PXT editor in Javascript mode.

 - [Calliope mini: specs](https://calliope-mini.github.io/)